 The guidelines emphasize the importance of good horsemanship, pointing out that persons in charge have a legal liability to care for horses under their control.
 This implies a knowledge of the basic behavioral and physical needs of horses, irrespective of the intensity of husbandry.

 The application of sound principles of husbandry requires an understanding of animal behavior.
 Horses are a social animal that establishes a group of hierarchy; also they may form social bonds with other animals, including humans, They breed, graze, and respond to fight and painful stimuli in predictable patterns, and can develop behavioral problems.

-Each horse ina resting group requires about 6 square meters of space.
+Each horse in a resting group requires about 6 square meters of space.
 Subordinate horses must have an opportunity to escape from bullying by dominant animals in the group.
-Colts, stallion, weanlings, pregnant, and sick animals usually require segregation from other groups of horses, to reduce the risk of injury or other diseases.
+Colts, stallions, weanlings, pregnant, and sick animals usually require segregation from other groups of horses, to reduce the risk of injury or other diseases.

 2. Horse Welfare: Supervision

 Frequency and level of supervision should relate to the likelihood of the risk to the welfare of each horse.
 Horses kept under intensive management in stables and yards should be inspected, fed and watered at least twice a day.
 Horses grazing under more extensive conditions require variable supervision, according to the density of stocking and availability of suitable feed; the breed type; nature and disposition; age and pregnancy status; and the nature of fencing and reliability of water supply.

 Steps should be taken to ensure that horses can be attended to promptly in the event of fire, flood, or injury.
 In any situation, the degree of supervision should be comparable with that practiced by a competent horseman for that type of husbandry.
 Mares in late pregnancy should be observed at least daily for signs of impending foaling.